This document introduces the concepts you need to understand to configure HTTP or HTTPS Load Balancing.

 Each backend service also specifies which health checks will be performed against the available instances.

 HTTP(S) Load Balancing supports Cloud Load Balancing Autoscaler, which allows users to perform autoscaling on the instance groups in a backend service.
-For more information, see Scaling Based on HTTP Load Balancing serving capacity.
+For more information, refer to Scaling Based on HTTP Load Balancing serving capacity.

 You can enable connection draining on backend services to ensure minimal interruption to your users when an instance that is serving traffic is terminated, removed manually, or removed by an autoscaler.
-To learn more about connection draining, read the Enabling Connection Draining documentation.
+To learn more about connection draining, Refer to the Enabling Connection Draining documentation.

 Protocol to the backends

 When you configure a backend service for the HTTP(S) load balancer, you set the protocol that the backend service uses to communicate with the backends.
 You can choose HTTP, HTTPS, or HTTP/2.
 The load balancer uses only the protocol that you specify.
 The load balancer does not fall back to one of the other protocols if it is unable to negotiate a connection to the backend with the specified protocol.